 Sam Abell is a gifted and insightful teacher, an expressive artist, and a sensitive photographer who learned photography from his father, Thad Abell.
 Sam worked for National Geographic as a contract and staff photographer, and also as a Photographer in Residence.
-In 1990, his work was the subject of a one-person exhibition at the International Center of Photography in New York.
+In 1990, Sam’s work was the subject of a one-person exhibition at the International Center of Photography in New York.
 Since then he has published three collections of his work: Seeing Gardens, Sam Abell: The Photographic Life, and The Life of a Photograph.
-In addition, Sam maintains a career as a writer, teacher, and lecturer on photography.
-This is his 25th year teaching at the Workshops.
-His website address is www.samabell-thephotographiclife.com.
+In addition, Sam maintains a career as a writer, teacher, and lecturer on photography; and is a thirty-year summer resident on the coast of Maine.

 Get to know Sam in our Inspiration Series video »